iTwin/itwinjs-core/docs/learning/backend/Workspace.md

 - is automatically synched when changes are made

 The `WorkspaceContainer` apis abstract the cloud storage implementation, so the may be configured to use any cloud storage system (e.g. Azure, AWS, Google, etc.)

-### Cloud storage fundamentals

-Cloud-based storage systems provide access to data through a top-level concept called a "storage account".
-A storage account is assigned a unique name (the "account name") by the cloud provider, and is registered to a single organization who pays for its use.
-Within a storage account, data is stored in named groups called "containers".
-Containers names must be unique within a storage account, and generally have strict rules on format and length.
-It is generally expected that container names are not human-readable, but are instead identifiers like GUIDs, perhaps with a prefix or suffix.
-Containers can each have independent access rights, and users and applications are granted permissions to read, write, create, etc. by authenticating their identity and then obtaining a container-specific (usually expiring) "shared access signature token" or `sasToken` from the storage authority.

-### WorkspaceContainer and WorkspaceDb

 A [WorkspaceContainer]($backend) is a special type of cloud container that (only) holds [WorkspaceDb]($backend)s.
 [WorkspaceDb]($backend)s are databases that hold [workspace resources](#workspace-resources).